History of Bitcoin in Timeline

 In 2008, Bitcoin was invented based on a free-market ideology.
 An unknown entity published a white paper under the pseudonym of Satoshi Nakamoto.

-On January 3, 2009, the bitcoin network was created when Satoshi Nakamoto mined the genesis block, embedding the text "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks".
+On January 3, 2009, the Bitcoin network was created when Satoshi Nakamoto mined the genesis block.
+The block contained the text "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks".

-In 2009, Satoshi Nakamoto released the first bitcoin wallet program, simply named Bitcoin, as open-source software.
+In 2009, the first wallet program, simply named Bitcoin, and sometimes referred to as the Satoshi client, was released by Nakamoto as open-source software.

 In 2009, the use of Bitcoin as a currency began with the release of its open-source implementation.